piyushagni5/Docker-Project/3-Containerize Laravel Project/README.md

 2. Once you enter inside the project try to install the composer package to generate a vendor folder inside the laravel project.

-- `docker-compose run --rm composer install
+- `docker-compose run --rm composer update
 `
 3. Now change your directory to 'src' folder and also copy .env.example file to .env file and make few changes on .env file.
 - `cd src`